br4chu/pig/README.md

 You can create multiple `pig.template` files in your project.
 For every package that contains at least one compilation unit, PIG will try to locate closest
 `pig.template` file starting from directory representing such package and going up, until it finds one or reaches the root folder.
-This allows you, for example, to create a catch-all `pig.template` file in the root directory of your project and a more specific `pig.template` file in `src/main/java/foo/bar` so package `foo.bar` and all its subpackages will have `package-info.java` files with a different content.
+This allows you, for example, to create a catch-all `pig.template` file in the root directory of your project and a more specific `pig.template` file in `src/main/java/foo/bar` so package `foo.bar` and all its subpackages will have `package-info.java` file with a different content.